Robert Ginty

-Robert Winthrop Ginty (November 14, 1948 – September 21, 2009) was an American actor, producer, screenwriter, and director perhaps best known for playing Thomas Craig Anderson on the television series The Paper Chase.
+Robert Winthrop Ginty (November 14, 1948 – September 21, 2009) was an American actor, producer, screenwriter, and director.
+Born in Brooklyn, New York, Ginty took interest in the arts at a young age and went on to study acting at Yale University.
+Ginty worked in theatre until he moved to Hollywood in the mid-1970s.
+He started to play supporting roles on television and films, most notably a recurring role on the series The Paper Chase and two Hal Ashby films: Bound for Glory (1976) and Coming Home (1978).
+Ginty became an action film lead with his breakthrough role in James Glickenhaus's vigilante film The Exterminator (1980), which became a box-office success.

+Up to the early 1990s Ginty acted in action oriented films such as The Act (1982), White Fire (1985), Mission Kill (1986), Programmed to Kill (1987), Out On Bail (1989).
+He also directed and starred in The Bounty Hunter (1989), Vietnam, Texas (1990) and Lady Dragon (1992).
+In the 1990s, Ginty focused on directing episodic television, including China Beach (1988), Xena: Warrior Princess (1995), Nash Bridges (1996), Charmed (1998), Tracker (2001), etc.

+In the last decade of his life, Ginty, who died in 2009, became a theatre director and an artist in residence at Harvard University.

 Early life

 Ginty was born in Brooklyn, New York, the son of Elsie M. (née O'Hara), a government worker, and Michael Joseph Ginty, a construction worker.
 Ginty was involved with music from an early age, playing drums with Jimi Hendrix, Janis Joplin, Carlos Santana and John Lee Hooker.
 He studied at Yale and trained at the Neighborhood Playhouse and the Actors Studio.
 Ginty worked in the regional theater circuit, and New York theatre on Broadway.
 Harold Prince hired him as his assistant after seeing him perform in The New Hampshire Shakespeare Festival Summerstock Company under the direction of Jon Ogden in 1973.

 Career

-Television
+Mid 1970s to 1980: early roles to breakthrough

 Ginty moved to California in the 1970s, where he found frequent work in various series in the mid-1970s.

+In 1974, Ginty acted in And Baby Makes Three.

+In 1976, Ginty acted in Larry Peerce's Two-Minute Warning, and Hal Ashby's Bound for Glory.

-In 1975, he appeared in the NBC television movie John O'Hara's Gibbsville (also known as The Turning Point of Jim Malloy).
-In 1976, he attained some popularity after finding a steady role starring with Robert Conrad in Baa Baa Black Sheep, a successful television series about the experiences of United States Marine Corps aviator Pappy Boyington and his squadron of misfits during World War II.
-Ginty played pilot T.J.
-Wiley.
-He also appeared in one episode of The Father Dowling Mysteries (Season 3 Episode 8) as shady bookstore owner Lenny Rothstein.
+That year on television, he appeared in the NBC television movie John O'Hara's Gibbsville (also known as The Turning Point of Jim Malloy).
+He attained some popularity after finding a steady role starring with Robert Conrad in Baa Baa Black Sheep, a successful television series about the experiences of United States Marine Corps aviator Pappy Boyington and his squadron of misfits during World War II.

-He had guest appearances in the first couple of seasons on Simon & Simon, as A.J. and Rick's medical examiner friend on the police force.
-He then went on to co-star in four television series: The Paper Chase (1978) (where he met future wife Francine Tacker), Falcon Crest, CHiPs and Hawaiian Heat.
-He also appeared in John Llewellyn Moxey's The Courage and the Passion.
-He was also on an episode of Matlock (The Narc).